suayder/JBCS-saliency-methods/README.md

 - Modify the paths in `config.yaml`
 - Run `human-based-click-processing/click2attention_maps.py`, pay attention to the argparse argument.
 You are able to renderize and a single click as argument or you generate all attention maps if in a folder structure described in the begining of the script file.
 - Run `human-based-click-processing/click2fixation.py`, again, pay attention to the arguments in the scripts.

+### Tactile-based click processing

+Coonsidering you have the clicks in the tactile, the following scripts are provided:

+- `tactile-based-click-processing/tactile_segmentation.ipynb`, this notebook runs SAM2 model and generate the segmentation masks for tactiles using the given clicks as prompts.
+See the instructions inside the notebook.
+- `tactile-based-click-processing/pseudo_label_generator.ipynb` will leverage the segmentation masks to generate the final attention maps.
+Pay attention to the dataloader, originally it uses sideseeing_tools but the most recent versions of the dataset are no more using it, so you can change the class `InstancePaths`.
+Adapt it to your needs.
+- Also in `tactile-based-click-processing/scripts` there are three scripts to plot the clicks, maps and mask.
+It helps during the development for visualization and debuging.

 ### Cropping